ctschwope/sotm_aadept/README.md

 sotm_aadept
 ===========

-Ardent Adept Analysis - Sentinels
+Quick play project to do some simple analysis of the Ardent Adept ability chain in Sentinels of the Multiverse card game.